MrQwest/getrunning/README.md

 If you're submitting an image or video, drop in the URL, if you're submitting a quote, tap out the actual quote.

-## via
+## source

 Add in a name / title for the `via` link if you have one...

-## viaurl
+## sourceURL

 ... and the `URL` of where it came from.

 Let's get running!
-I'm on (Strava)[http://app.strava.com/athletes/694880] if you want to follow along and give me virtual high fives or mock me for all eternity when you notice my lack of running!
+I'm on [Strava](http://app.strava.com/athletes/694880) if you want to follow along and give me virtual high fives or mock me for all eternity when you notice my lack of running!